Rudransh2608/Smart-caching-system/README.md

 Automatically evicts a key if the cache is full.

-Sets TTL if provided.
+Sets TTL if provided.<br>

 read(key)
 Returns the value for a key if it exists and is not expired.

-Updates LRU/LFU frequency.
+Updates LRU/LFU frequency.<br>

 delete(key)
-Removes a key from cache, TTL tracker, frequency, and LRU list.
+Removes a key from cache, TTL tracker, frequency, and LRU list.<br>

 search(predicate)
-Custom search using lambda functions or any function that takes (key, value) and returns a Boolean.
+Custom search using lambda functions or any function that takes (key, value) and returns a Boolean.<br>

 🔁 Eviction Policies
 📦 FIFO (First-In, First-Out)